cookiegeek/simple-human-like-bot/README.md

 # Simple Human-like Telegram Bot

 A lightweight, experimental Telegram bot built with Python (`pyTelegramBotAPI`) that realistically simulates human conversation patterns.
-Designed to mimic natural chatting behavior, it features dynamic reading and typing delays, keyboard typo simulations with auto-corrections, message splitting, and fault-tolerant API handling.

 > **Note:** The conversational pattern engine and responses are specifically optimized for **Russian (RU)** natural dialogue.